Wondering what to bring with you to the hospital? Come prepared with these hospital bag essentials so you have everything you need to give birth.

 Want a convenient printable of all your hospital bag essentials to check off?
 Join my newsletter and get my Hospital Bag Checklist below:

 I didn’t realize the hospital provided many supplies as well.
 Here is what you likely won’t need to pack in your hospital bag (but double check with your hospital):

 - Pads.
 They provide you with tons of pads for the post-delivery bleeding.
 You’ll have your period for the next few weeks, starting the day you deliver.

 - Cotton “underwear.”
 I put that in quotes because this isn’t undies per say, nor are they disposable undies.
 They’re more like cotton mesh you put the pad on and you can throw away after each use.
 My hospital would also put ice packs on top of the pads.
 They’ll likely send you home with a bunch to last you for a few days.
 If you decide to bring your own, these maternity underwear work well.

 - Belly wrap.
 Start wearing a belly wrap to strengthen your core.

-- Numbing spray.
+- Perineal spray.
 I didn’t have to buy these because the hospital provides you with a can of spray to make you more comfortable.